kyverno/chainsaw/website/docs/apis/chainsaw.v1alpha1.md

 ## `TestStep`     {#chainsaw-kyverno-io-v1alpha1-TestStep}

-<p>Configuration is the resource that contains the configuration used to run tests.</p>
+<p>TestStep is the resource that contains the testStep used to run tests.</p>

 | Field | Type | Required | Description |